tensorchord/qtext/README.md

 ## API

-- `/api/namespace` POST: create a new namespace and configure the text + vector index
+- `/api/namespace` POST: create a new namespace and configure the index
 - `/api/doc` POST: add a new doc
 - `/api/query` POST: query the docs
 - `/api/highlight` POST: semantic highlight